whistlegraph/2022.aesthetic.computer/README.txt

 🌟 Projects In Progress 🌟

 *** Pieces: Prompt ***
- - [] No more tildes for user paths...
+ - [🔴] No more tildes for user paths...
-      Instead, use a whitelist of usernames.
+      Instead, use an @ for usernames.
       eg. sage/piece
  - [] Up arrow for previous comand.
  - [] Update MOTD.